 If the voice of fear is still winning over solid reasoning, then it’s time to kick your campaign into a higher gear.
 It’s time to bring some mental muscle into the game.
 It’s time to rebuke that unreasonable, limiting fear.
 “No, I won’t listen to your limiting arguments anymore…you haven’t considered all the facts and all the upsides.
 Enough.
 Be silent!”

 It’s important that you remember through all of this that you are not rebuking or challenging yourself.
 You’re not the bad guy.
 It’s just that your reptilian brain is doing too good a job of protecting you.
 You’re strong enough to handle a little risk and a little pain.
 Don’t rebuke yourself.
 You’re not weak or timid.
 You’ve just been listening too attentively to that primitive, protective voice.

 Finally, if that negative voice is still keeping you from your dreams, you need to distract it.
-Find things to be busy with, so you’re no longer distracted by fear and doubt.
-And the best thing to do is to get on building the road to your dreams.
-You’ll look back after a day of hard work, surprised to realize how little you heard the negative voice, and how much progress you made towards your dream.
+Find things to be busy with, so you’re no longer controlled by fear and doubt.
+And the best way to do this is to get on building the road to your dreams.
+You’ll look back after a day of hard work, surprised to realize how little you heard the negative voice and how much progress you made toward your dream.

 Every one of my clients comes to me with two common aspirations.
 First, they want to be happy.
-Second, they want change…and often this is the big reason they’ve sought me out.
+Second, they want change…and often, this is the big reason they’ve sought me out.
 Change isn’t easy.
-Whether they’re in a desperate situation—fighting a messy divorce, trying to find their purpose, or simply overwhelmed by the frenzy of life—or they’ve come to me to be the best person they can be, our journey together is always about change.
+Whether they’re in a desperate situation—fighting a messy divorce, trying to find their purpose, or simply overwhelmed by the frenzy of life—or they’ve come to me to be the best person they can be, our journey together is about change.